kadenzipfel/audit-portfolio/README.md

 - [Disclosed a critical severity finding in Zora's ERC20Z contract](https://x.com/0xKaden/status/1856784539978444827)
 - [Disclosed a high severity finding in the NFTX protocol (Immunefi)](https://x.com/0xKaden/status/1795834126584688747)
 - Disclosed a high severity finding in the SpookySwap protocol (Immunefi)
+- Disclosed a critical severity finding in the LandX protocol (Immunefi)

 ## Competitive Audits